orange-lang/orange-docs/language/modules.md

 When `importing` a package, all of the code inside of that package will be executed.

 In the example above, we were creating a main program and the types of `add` were resolved.

-However, generics are handled differently while creating a library, since their types can't be resolved after compilation.
-By default, they will be resolved to take `Object` from the standard library as parameters, and use operator overloading to resolve all of the code.
-This has a computational overhead, so you may instead want to `export` some types to be available.
+When modules are compiled, they compile to two things:
+    1. Object files
+    2. Orange Bitcode

+Object files are what you would normally expect functions and classes to compile to; they're code that you can link against to use.
+However, when using generic functions and classes, Orange can't compile those to native code since there are no defined types for them yet.

+Orange's solution is to take all generic classes and functions and store them in Orange Bitcode (a serialized form of the AST).
+It is stored with your object file as metadata.
+When these classes and functions are used, they are  parsed, compiled to native code, and stored in a global cache.

+The global cache is used such that each combination of arguments to a generic function or class only have to be compiled once per system.
+Once you use a function a certain way, you only have to deal with the slow compile times once.
+Afterwards, Orange will just link the used object files from the cache as normal.

-When you `export` types of a function, you're essentially forcing the generic clone to be created.
+When you `export` types of a function, you're essentially forcing the generic clone to be created in the cache.
 For example, if we added the following code to `mymath.or`:

     export add(uint64, uint64)
     export add(double, double)